How to Separate Date from Text in Excel (4 Methods)

 Trim Date from Text Using Excel MID, SEARCH & DATEVALUE Functions

-• Consequently, we will get the below result.
-Here we received a numeric number as excel stores dates as number
+• We will get the below result.
+Here we received a numeric value—because Excel stores dates as a serial number—since the cell is in the Number format.

 Trim Date from Text Using Excel MID, SEARCH & DATEVALUE Functions

-• The above result is in General Number format.
-So, we have to convert the value into Date format.
-To do that, select Cell C5, and press Ctrl + 1 to bring the Format Cells dialog.
+• Let’s convert the value into Date format.
+Select Cell C5 and press Ctrl + 1 to bring the Format Cells dialog.

-• When the Format Cells dialog appears, go to the Number tab, select Category: Date and choose the date Type, and press OK.
+• When the Format Cells dialog appears, go to the Number tab, select Category: Date and choose the date Type.

 Trim Date from Text Using Excel MID, SEARCH & DATEVALUE Functions

-• Once the Date Number format is applied, we can see that the previous numeric value is changed to a date.
+• The previous numeric value is changed to a date.

 Trim Date from Text Using Excel MID, SEARCH & DATEVALUE Functions

-• Then, we will get the below output.
-Here is a problem we face with the text string of Cell B8.
-As the date included in the string is not a valid date, excel returns the #VALUE! error.
+• There is a problem with the text string of Cell B8.
+As the date included in the string is not a valid date, Excel returns the #VALUE! error.

-• So to avoid the above error, we will pass the above formula within the IFERROR function.
-The final formula we have used is:
+• Let’s modify the above formula with the IFERROR function.
+The final formula for the cells is:

 =IFERROR(DATEVALUE(MID(B5,SEARCH("/??/",B5,1)-2,10)),"")